TrackerJack/TrackerJack/docs/source/panel_options.rst

 .. image:: images/AEPanelJSON.png
   :alt: JSON Tab

-After exporting the JSON file the JSON tab displays the generated JSON data.
+After exporting the JSON file the **JSON tab** displays the generated JSON data.
 You can copy and paste into a text editor or use the **Save JSON File** button if the export didn't complete writing to a file.
 You can also edit the data in this box before saving.

 ======================================================
 Settings Tab
 ======================================================

+These settings will change the operation for TrackerJack.

 .. image:: images/AEPanelSettings.png
   :alt: Info Tab

-There are a few options to change the method of operation for TrackerJack in the Settings Panel.

 JSON Save Location(Drop down choice)
 _________________